fix1t/SmartTemp-RL/README.md

 make ppo
 ```

-To test the latest learned models:
+To test the latest learned models (It takes the learned model from `out` folder):

 ```shell
 make dql-test